ddialliance/sdtl/SDTH/doc/content/model-specification.markdown

 **has range**
 - sdth:FileInstance

 ### sdth:consumesData {#model-consumesdata}
 An sdth:consumesData is used when an sdth:ProgramStep uses data from an existing sdth:DataInstance.
-This occurs when data are saved to an external file or when data in an existing sdth:DataInstance is modified.
+This occurs when data in an existing sdth:DataInstance is modified or when data are saved to an external file.
+For external files, we use sdth:loadsFile, which is a specialization of sdth:consumesData.

 **has domain**
 - sdth:ProgramStep